Waterfalls are beautiful and unique. Some of them are even more photogenic with the perfect sunlight or need a heavy rainfall to unfold its beauty.

 Avoiding Tourist Crowds

-In September after Labor Day (first Monday of Sept), the whole place gets a little quieter.
+In September after Labor Day (first Monday of Sept), the whole park gets a little quieter while it's usually still busy on weekends.
 The temperatures are still great and the light is wonderful.
-But still, try to avoid weekends in September and visit mid-week if possible.
-October is even better in terms of crowds and temperatures are often pleasant as well.
-You'll also experience the nice fall colors usually in early October while the leaves are changing.
-If you'd like to visit before the busy season starts, try early April.
+But still, try to visit mid-week in September if possible or be there early (see above).
+October is even better in terms of crowds.
+If you'd like to visit before the busy season starts, try late March or early April.

 It's a tourist trap with massive crowds almost year-round.
 Spring, summer and fall bring the most crowds.
 Especially when the weather is pleasant.